 The latest Freetype 1 release, today mainly of historical interest only, can be downloaded here.
 Other projects related to FreeType are only available as CVS source code modules; see the developer page for more details.

-Downloading and compiling a development snapshot is one of the first things to do when you encounter something that looks like a bug in FreeType.
-Note that we do not guarantee that all development snapshots work on a given day, though this should be the normal case.
+Downloading and compiling a development snapshot (or using the git repositories directly) is one of the first things to do when you encounter something that looks like a bug in FreeType.
+Note that we do not guarantee that all development snapshots work on a given day, though such glitches should happen very rarely.

 GNU Make is required to use the FreeType build system from a command line prompt.

 Note that the binary comes from the excellent MinGW distribution, which we highly recommend over Cygwin, if you don't need POSIX-compliance, in terms of ease of use and performance.

 After installation you should check that it is correctly invoked by typing:

 The first lines should read:

 GNU Make 3.81 Copyright (C) 2006 Free Software Foundation, Inc. This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.